 The function of human and dog eyes differ.
 One reason is that dogs have two cones, which are photoreceptor cells in the retina that function best with bright light.
 Humans have three different cone types that contain a photo pigment that is sensitive to separate wavelengths of light.
 It is the wavelengths that make the detection of color possible.
 Thus, dog eyes are not as sensitive to the separate wavelengths of light.

 The rods also play a role in the difference between canine and human vision.
 Canines have more rods in their eyes than do humans.
 Rods work best in low light.
 This is why dogs have better night vision than human beings.

 Another important difference between canine and human eyes is the fact that a dog’s visual acuity is less developed than that of people.
 It is thought that dogs may have 20 to 40 percent of the visual acuity that we do.
 This accounts for the fact that humans can see an object more clearly than dogs can when viewed from the same distance.
 However, it also provides for the fact that dogs can see better in dimmer light and they are able to detect motion more easily than humans can.

 The next time you go shopping for dog toys, consider this information so that you can choose a toy that your dog can easily see.
-Stay away from red and yellow toys.
+Stay away from red and green toys.
 More than one dog has been accused of being stupid because they ran right past the bright red ball.
 Remember, red looks like a dark brownish gray and may easily blend into the background.